 - Memberships & subscriptions: Around $149 per year; shop around for plug-ins that support memberships and subscriptions, but WooCommerce Memberships extension, for $149 per year, is developed by WooCommerce to integrate into your WooCommerce store seamlessly

 “Overall, I think WooCommerce is a really good value.
 It offers the majority of the stuff a small business needs to get going for free such as integrations with MailChimp, Stripe, Square and PayPal.
 Starting with the bare-bones is fairly cheap — it’s the costs of everything else that tends to add up like marketing, email campaigns, outreach, SEO and things like a membership plug-in, which costs us $149 per year.” — Saj Devshi, Learn Dojo

 The Bottom Line

-The list of functionality and features that you can add to your WooCommerce store is virtually endless.
-But, as shown above, you can launch a fully functioning WooCommerce store realistically for just the $6.95 per month hosting fee and whatever credit card and shipping fees you incur as you make sales and ship orders.
-Because of the many free plug-ins and extensions available, you can enjoy a full selection of marketing, SEO, product and order management tools on a serious shoestring budget.
+The list of features that you can add to your WooCommerce store is virtually endless, and you can launch a fully-functioning store with Bluehost for just $6.95 per month.
+WooCommerce’s free and low-cost plug-ins and extensions also let you enjoy a full selection of marketing, SEO, and product and order management tools on a shoestring budget.